Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural

-Equivariant versions of DSC/MS and RRDN are referred to as the Eq-DSC/MS and Eq-RRDN, respectively.
-The details of the Eq-DSC/MS and Eq-RRDN are described in Appendix \ref{sec-app:architectures-neural-networks}.
-These models were constructed by replacing usual convolution layers with the equivariant ones, while keeping the number of channels to make the calculation time nearly the same.
-For instance, the regular representation of the $C_4$ group is composed of the 4 elements.
-If both input and output of a convolution layer have 64 channels, the $C_4$-equivariant convolution employs 16 sets of the regular representation.
-The equivariant kernels are not completely independent across the channel dimension,\cite{Weiler2019} reducing the number of trainable parameters.
-Generally, there is a trade-off between expressive power and equivariance.
-Two examples of the trade-off are given in Appendix \ref{sec-app:explain-equivariance}, together with a review on the equivariant convolution.
+All convolution layers in the original CNNs were replaced with the $C_N$-equivariant layers, while maintaining the number of channels to avoid increasing the calculation time.
+For instance, the regular representation of $C_4$ is composed of the 4 elements.
+If both input and output of a convolution layer have 64 channels, the $C_4$-equivariant convolution employs 16 sets of features in the regular representation.
+The other hyper-parameters such as kernel size were the same as in the original convolution layer.